-To decrease speeding-related fatalities 7% from the 2004-2008 calendar base year average of 89 to 83 by December 31, 2012.
+To decrease speed-related fatalities 7% from the 2005-2009 calendar base year average of 90 to 84 by December 31, 2012.

-Speed related crashes and fatalities are on the rise in West Virginia as speed related fatalities are up 14.09%.
+Speed related crashes are on the rise in West Virginia and fatalities are up 10.8% from 2009.
 In 2007 the WV Crash Report was upgraded and this allowed an increase in the reporting of speed as a contributing circumstance in crashes in WV.
-Speed as a data field is more prominent in the New WV Crash report which may account for some of the increase.
+Speed as a data field is more prominent in the new WV Crash report which may account for some of the increase.